 For more information on this topic, please refer to the Breast Augmentation section of the Hubbard Plastic Surgery website.

 How Does Dr. Hubbard Treat Breast Sag with Surgery?

 Probably the most common surgical approach to correcting sag involves the lollipop scar line pattern.
-With newer techniques, many patients do not require a horizontal scar in the fold or a concise one.
+With newer techniques, some patients do not require a horizontal scar in the fold or a shorter one.
 This general approach provides the surgeon with a variety of options.
-Sometimes the nipple is not raised, but the overall breast tightened and shaped.
-More often the nipple is raised, the areola (pigmented skin) made smaller and the breast raised, tightened some and shaped.
+Sometimes the nipple is not raised, but the overall breast tightened, lifted and shaped.
+More often the nipple is raised, the areola (pigmented skin) made smaller and the breast raised, tightened and shaped.

 A better shape is accomplished by also removing some breast tissue.
 There are many options with how much is removed from minimal to considerable in those women that choose to be smaller.
 Often the choice is made to extract more on one side for better symmetry.

 Overall, the shaping action in this surgery brings out the true artistic abilities of a plastic surgeon.
 Dr. Hubbard places the patient in a semi-sitting position in the operating room and progressively sculpt the breast by sequentially tightening in multiple directions.
-With quite a significant sag, patients gladly accept the scar lines as a tradeoff for such significant improvement in shape.
+With quite significant sag, patients gladly accept the scar lines as a tradeoff for a great improvement in shape.

 Meet Dr. Hubbard